 - Sellers can choose more than one option for payment;

-- Buyers can rate the sellers, thus helping next buyers;
+- Buyers can rate the sellers, thus helping the next buyers;

-- Etsy’s major growth came from word of mouth in women circles (67% of its users are female);
+- Etsy’s major growth came from word of mouth in women’s circles (67% of its users are female);

 - Etsy has its own API, so developers can build their own applications for the web and devices;

-- Etsy has given support to artists, by running supporting workshops, services as business advice, and even small loans.
+- Etsy has given support to artists, by running supporting workshops and services as a business advisor, and even small loans.

 Etsy’s Business Model Canvas

-Sellers are the people or smalls manufacturers that produce handmade items.
+Etsy’s business model can be identified as a two-sided marketplace, that is, its customer segments involve both buyers and sellers.
+Buyers are the people who purchase unique products, whether craft or vintage items, on the platform.
+Sellers are the people or small manufacturers that produce handmade items.
 Either they want a shop online or just to earn some money by selling their products.

-Etsy provides value to both its customer segments, buyers, and sellers.
-For buyers, the main value proposition is the fact that they can browse unique products, from artists across the globe, or singular vintage items, and have their goods delivered to their home, wherever they live, because Etsy provides international shipping.
+- For buyers, the main value proposition is the fact that they can browse unique products, from artists across the globe, or singular vintage items, and have their goods delivered to their home, wherever they live, because Etsy provides international shipping;

 The distribution channels of Etsy are mainly:

-The key resources of Etsy are the ones that allows the company to provide its key activities in order to deliver its value proposition.
-So, they are the e-commerce platform, where all the transactions take place, all the structure behind it, with payment and shipping systems and process, and the buyers-and-sellers community, that promotes the experience in the marketplace.
+The key resources of Etsy are the ones that allow the company to provide its key activities in order to deliver its value proposition.
+So, they are the e-commerce platform, where all the transactions take place, all the structure behind it, with payment and shipping systems and processes, and the buyers-and-sellers community, that promotes the experience in the marketplace.

 The cost structure of Etsy is composed of: